Support Us

 Giving a child a soft toy to care for has several benefits in a therapeutic setting, including helping to dispel fears and worries and enabling the expression of thoughts and feelings through play (1,2).

-This year the Bunnies for Bravehearts project is proudly supported by Austworld, whose sponsorship means donations go to what matters most – supporting children recovering from trauma.
+This year, the Bunnies for Bravehearts project is proudly supported by Busy Bees Early Learning, whose sponsorship ensures that donations go to what matters most – supporting children recovering from trauma.

 References